bdkinc/knex-ibmi/README.md

 [![npm version](http://img.shields.io/npm/v/@bdkinc/knex-ibmi.svg)](https://npmjs.org/package/@bdkinc/knex-ibmi)

-**Disclaimer: This library is in beta.
-Please submit an issue for any bugs encounter or any questions you have.**
+**Please submit an issue for any bug encounter or any questions you have.**

 ## Description

-This is an external dialect for [knex](https://github.com/tgriesser/knex).
-This library uses the ODBC driver and is only tested on IBMi.
-Here are the IBM OSS Docs https://ibmi-oss-docs.readthedocs.io/en/latest/odbc/README.html
+This is an external dialect for [knex](https://knexjs.org).
+This library uses the ODBC (as recommended here https://ibmi-oss-docs.readthedocs.io/en/latest/odbc/README.html) driver and is only tested on IBMi.
+For more information on IBMi OSS here are the [docs](https://ibmi-oss-docs.readthedocs.io/en/latest/README.html)

 ## Supported functionality